NiLuJe/FBInk/README.md

 Kindle support covers the full Kindle lineup, starting from the K2.

-Kobo support has been tested on a H2O running a recent FW version (i.e., 32bpp fb), but the full lineup should be supported.
+Kobo support covers the full Kobo lineup, starting from the Kobo Touch A/B/C.

 BQ Cervantes support has been contributed by [@pazos](https://github.com/pazos) ([#17](https://github.com/NiLuJe/FBInk/pull/17)), and should handle the current lineup.